Help. Who needs it?

 When Hiring a Dental Hygienist Gives You More Time for More Costly Dental Procedures

 With a hygienist doing cleanings and continuing care, it frees you up to do more restorative and cosmetic dentistry.
 Doing these higher-priced procedures is a more valuable use of your time, and will expand your practice into more lucrative areas.
 Similarly, with a seasoned hygienist working with your patients, he or she can diagnose and recommend procedures beyond what they perform.

 Patients often develop relationships with regular hygienists, and see them as a “second opinion” to your recommendation.
 So asking the hygienist what they’ve found when you come in to meet a patient is a great way to get that additional procedure train rolling.

-Basically, if you find yourself doing a lot of cleanings, and passing up restorative procedures because you can’t fit it in your schedule, you might want to look at hiring a hygienist.
+Basically, if you find yourself doing a lot of cleanings, and passing up restorative or cosmetic dental procedures because you can’t fit it in your schedule, you might want to look at hiring a hygienist.

 Things to Consider When Hiring a Hygienist

 If you’re ready to take the leap and hire a hygienist to help you better sustain or grow your dental practice, there are a few things to think about first.

 Obviously a less-experienced hygienist will be cheaper, but will probably also generate less revenue.
 So look at experience like an investment: you’ll have to spend money to make money.
 More importantly than that, look for people who are social, and do things like make eye contact and give thorough answers in interviews.
 The hygienist will have contact with upwards of 98% of your patients, and many will spend infinitely more time with him or her than with you.